Gangwon Province, South Korea: DMZ Museum

 The museum has a large amount of English in its narration of the history of the DMZ, as well as exhibits such as United States POW letters and extensive amounts of photos.
 It is inside the Tongil Security Park.

-Gangneung-si (강릉시)
+Gangneung

 Gangneung contains beaches connecting each other from north to south along the coast.
 These beaches are covered with pine tree forests, planted to block the sea breeze.

-Cheorwon-gun (철원군)
+Gangneung Coffee Street is built along the beach, and the Gangneung Coffee Festival is held every year.

+Cheorwon County

 The Second Tunnel

 "Found in the DMZ" was found by Korean guards listening to the sound of explosions under the ground during their shift.
 After determined excavation on March 19, 1975, "The Second Tunnel" was discovered.
 It was for a sudden raid by the North Korean Army into South Korea.
 The second tunnel is composed of a firm granitic layer, is 3.5 km in length, and various in depth from 50m-160m.
 About 1 km of it is nowadays open to visitors.